 The Greater Sydney Youth Panel is:

-- Jayden Bregu (Co-Chair), 26 (Eastern City District): Jayden is a Senior Project and Policy Officer at the NSW Ministry of Health.
-He is facilitator of the Rotary Youth Leadership Award (RYLA) Oceania program after directing his own local RYLA program.
+- Jayden Bregu (Co-Chair), 27 (Eastern City District): Jayden is a project lead, reviewing the palliative care services at St Vincent's Hospital Network Sydney.
+He leads the facilitator team of the Rotary Youth Leadership Award (RYLA) Oceania program after directing his own local RYLA program.
 Jayden lives in the City of Sydney LGA.

-- Lisa Lewis, 23 (Central City District): Lisa is completing a Master of Social Science (Development, Security and Sustainability) at Western Sydney University (WSU).
-She is also on the Australian Association of Environmental Education Youth Advisory Board.
+- Lisa Lewis, 24 (Central City District): Lisa is completing a Master of Social Science (Development, Security and Sustainability) at Western Sydney University.
+She is also working for the Centre for Western Sydney.
 Lisa lives in the Blacktown LGA.

-- Matilda Harry (Co-Chair), 21 (Western City District): Matilda is a proud Wiradjuri woman who is passionate about making positive social change.
-She is undertaking a Master of Teaching at WSU.
+- Matilda Harry (Co-Chair), 23 (Western City District): Matilda is a proud Wiradjuri woman who is passionate about making positive social change.
+She is undertaking Doctoral Research in Education at WSU.
 Matilda is a youth advisor for the Western Sydney Leadership Dialogue, Respect.
 Now.
 Always.
-Committee and a media advisor for a Pro Vice-Chancellor at WSU.
+Committee and a media officer for Pro Vice-Chancellor of Indigenous Education at WSU.
 Matilda lives in the Hawkesbury.

-- Jodie Hui, 21 (North District): Jodie is a Digital Designer at Aginic.
+- Jodie Hui, 22 (North District): Jodie is a Senior Human Centred Designer at Westpac.
 She has a keen interest in sustainability and the arts and is a former member of the Museum of Contemporary Art Australia's Youth Committee.
-Jodie lives in North Sydney.
+Jodie lives in the Ryde LGA.

-- Jack Layard, 24 (North District): Jack is the Assistant Coordinator of Youth Health Promotion at the Northern Sydney Local Health District.
+- Jack Layard, 25 (North District): Jack is a paralegal at Bundock Law and is completing his Practical Legal Training at The College of Law.
 He also works as an electronic music producer, regularly performing at festivals and clubs across Australia.
 Jack lives on the Northern Beaches.

 The big issues for young people